Mattjones444/Milestone-Project-2/readme.md

 \\- I want to be able to easily navigate and find content.

-\\- [I want to find ways to join the community and follow the company on different social media.]{.mark}
+\\- I want to find ways to join the community and follow the company on different social media.

 \\- I want to enjoy playing the game.